cyrex562/imgui-rs/docs/README.md

 Result:
 <br>![sample code output](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v180/code_sample_04_color.gif)

-Dear ImGui allows you to **create elaborate tools** as well as very short-lived ones.
+Dear Imgui allows you to **create elaborate tools** as well as very short-lived ones.
 On the extreme side of short-livedness: using the Edit&Continue (hot code reload) feature of modern compilers you can add a few widgets to tweaks variables while your application is running, and remove the code a minute later!
-Dear ImGui is not just for tweaking values.
+Dear Imgui is not just for tweaking values.
 You can use it to trace a running algorithm by just emitting text commands.
 You can use it along with your own reflection data to browse your dataset live.
 You can use it to expose the internals of a subsystem in your engine, to create a logger, an inspection tool, a profiler, a debugger, an entire game making editor/framework, etc.

 ### How it works

 Check out the Wiki's [About the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) section if you want to understand the core principles behind the IMGUI paradigm.
 An IMGUI tries to minimize superfluous state duplication, state synchronization and state retention from the user's point of view.
 It is less error prone (less code and less bugs) than traditional retained-mode interfaces, and lends itself to create dynamic user interfaces.

-Dear ImGui outputs vertex buffers and command lists that you can easily render in your application.
+Dear Imgui outputs vertex buffers and command lists that you can easily render in your application.
 The number of draw calls and state changes required to render them is fairly small.
-Because Dear ImGui doesn't know or touch graphics state directly, you can call its functions  anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
-Refer to the sample applications in the examples/ folder for instructions on how to integrate Dear ImGui with your existing codebase.
+Because Dear Imgui doesn't know or touch graphics state directly, you can call its functions  anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
+Refer to the sample applications in the examples/ folder for instructions on how to integrate Dear Imgui with your existing codebase.

 _A common misunderstanding is to mistake immediate mode gui for immediate mode rendering, which usually implies hammering your driver/GPU with a bunch of inefficient draw calls and state changes as the gui functions are called.
-This is NOT what Dear ImGui does.
-Dear ImGui outputs vertex buffers and a small list of draw calls batches.
+This is NOT what Dear Imgui does.
+Dear Imgui outputs vertex buffers and a small list of draw calls batches.
 It never touches your GPU directly.
 The draw call batches are decently optimal and you can render them later, in your app or even remotely._

 ### Releases & Changelogs

 See [Releases](https://github.com/ocornut/imgui/releases) page.
-Reading the changelogs is a good way to keep up to date with the things Dear ImGui has to offer, and maybe will give you ideas of some features that you've been ignoring until now!
+Reading the changelogs is a good way to keep up to date with the things Dear Imgui has to offer, and maybe will give you ideas of some features that you've been ignoring until now!

 ### Demo

-Calling the `ImGui::ShowDemoWindow()` function will create a demo window showcasing variety of features and examples.
+Calling the `Imgui::ShowDemoWindow()` function will create a demo window showcasing variety of features and examples.
 The code is always available for reference in `imgui_demo.cpp`.

 ![screenshot demo](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png)

 You should be able to build the examples from sources (tested on windows/Mac/Linux).
 If you don't, let us know!
-If you want to have a quick look at some Dear ImGui features, you can download windows binaries of the demo app here:
+If you want to have a quick look at some Dear Imgui features, you can download windows binaries of the demo app here:
 - [imgui-demo-binaries-20220504.zip](https://www.dearimgui.org/binaries/imgui-demo-binaries-20220504.zip) (windows, 1.88 WIP, built 2022/05/04, master branch) or [older demo binaries](https://www.dearimgui.org/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
 For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).

 ### Integration

 On most platforms and when using C += 1, **you should be able to use a combination of the [imgui_impl_xxxx](https://github.com/ocornut/imgui/tree/master/backends) backends without modification** (e.g. `imgui_impl_win32.cpp` + `imgui_impl_dx11.cpp`).
-If your engine supports multiple platforms, consider using more of the imgui_impl_xxxx files instead of rewriting them: this will be less work for you and you can get Dear ImGui running immediately.
+If your engine supports multiple platforms, consider using more of the imgui_impl_xxxx files instead of rewriting them: this will be less work for you and you can get Dear Imgui running immediately.
 You can _later_ decide to rewrite a custom backend using your custom engine functions if you wish so.

-Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading one texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles.
+Integrating Dear Imgui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading one texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles.
 The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that.
-If you are an experienced programmer at ease with those concepts, it should take you less than two hours to integrate Dear ImGui in your custom engine. **Make sure to spend time reading the [FAQ](https://www.dearimgui.org/faq), comments, and some of the examples/ application!**
+If you are an experienced programmer at ease with those concepts, it should take you less than two hours to integrate Dear Imgui in your custom engine. **Make sure to spend time reading the [FAQ](https://www.dearimgui.org/faq), comments, and some of the examples/ application!**

 Officially maintained backends/bindings (in repository):
 - Renderers: DirectX9, DirectX10, DirectX11, DirectX12, Metal, OpenGL/ES/ES2, SDL_Renderer, Vulkan, WebGPU.